suprugafad/online-shop-back/README.md

 > ```

   - GET api/v1/products?category=:category - get a list of products which title partially matches the specified parameter.
+    - Server should answer with status code 200 and array of records with category === category if it exists
+    - Server should answer with status code 400 and corresponding message if category is invalid (not uuid)
+    - Server should answer with status code 404 and corresponding message if record with category === category doesn't exist

 | Parameter  | Type    | Required | Description                                        |
 |------------|---------|----------|----------------------------------------------------|